-Compatibility mode: generates an old-style key, without any metadata.
-By default, dnsseckeygen will include the key's creation date in the metadata stored with the private key, and other dates may be set there as well (publication date, activation date, etc).
+-C Compatibility mode: generates an old-style key, without any metadata.
+By default, dnsseckeygen will include the key's creation date in the metadata stored with the private key, keygen will include the key's creation date in the metadata stored with the private key, and other dates may be set there as well (publication date, activation date, etc).
 Keys that include this data may be incompatible with older versions of BIND; the -C option suppresses them.